'Flight' artwork by Ella Gillespie

-Our vision for the future is to make it possible for Australia’s First Peoples to be valued, accepted and have equality in society.
-To help achieve this vision, we launched our Reconciliation Action Plan (RAP) in July 2015.
-Developed in partnership with Reconciliation Australia, our RAP formalises QBE’s commitment to creating meaningful relationships and promoting sustainable opportunities for Aboriginal and Torres Strait Islander communities, organisations and businesses.
+Developed in partnership with Reconciliation Australia, our Innovate Reconciliation Action Plan (RAP) 2023-2025 formalises QBE’s commitment to creating meaningful relationships and promoting sustainable opportunities for Aboriginal and Torres Strait Islander communities, organisations and businesses.